Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Outperform dynamic benchmark under bounded leverage

 Instead of using dynamic programming methods, \citet{han2016deep,BuehlerGononEtAl2018,tsang2020deep, reppen2022deep} propose to approximate the optimal control function by neural network functions directly.
 In particular, they propose a stacked neural network approach that essentially uses a sub-network to approximate the control at every rebalancing step.
 Therefore, the number of neural networks required grows linearly with the number of rebalancing periods.

-Note that in the taxonomy of \citet{Powell_2023}, this method has been termed Policy Function Approximation (PFA).
+Note that, in the taxonomy of \citet{Powell_2023}, this method is termed as Policy Function Approximation (PFA).

 In this article, we follow the lines of \citet{li2019data,ni2022optimal} and propose a single neural network to approximate the optimal control function.
 The direct representation of the control function avoids the high-dimensional approximation required in DP-based methods.
 In addition, we consider time $t$ as an input feature (along with the wealth of the active portfolio and benchmark portfolio), therefore avoiding the need for multiple sub-networks in the stacked neural network approach.